women in barbell

 Alongside all the usual events we also run regular female only training sessions and socials such as coffee mornings and meals out.
 These help to cultivate the fantastic female community that we have and are a great way to meet other girls who lift!

-gym.
+gym, as I finally feel like I belong to a larger group.
 As Women’s Officer, I want to ensure that this remains the case as in my opinion, it is one of the best things about barbell and something I am really grateful for.

 I am committed to ensuring the female community remains strong and well-integrated within the club as well as to encouraging female participation in competitions.
-This is of course optional and there is no pressure to compete, but if you are at all interested it is a really enjoyable experience that I would highly recommend giving a go.
+This is of course optional and there is no pressure to compete, but if you are at all interested it is a really enjoyable experience that I would highly recommend giving it a go!